Top Email Marketing KPIs for High ROI

 While tracking all the email marketing KPIs mentioned above, you may want to check how many subscribers are constantly active.
 Usually, active subscribers open newsletter emails, click on campaign links, and (ideally) purchase some products.

-And when it comes to inactive newsletter subscribers, remember that they can become active if you send them the right content.
+When it comes to inactive newsletter subscribers, remember that they can become active if you send them the right content.
 For instance, try to remind them to access the website by offering an offer or a discount code.
-There is a high possibility that if the subject and the CTA engage enough, they will return and convert.
+If the subject and the CTA engage enough, they will likely return and convert.

 In Conclusion